techidaily/site-fox-helps/source/_posts/2024-approved-from-novice-to-expert-a-compreenhensive-fcp-guide.md

 ## 7\.
 Best Alternative to Final Cut Pro

 First of all, Final Cut Pro is not available for Windows users.
-Naturally, if you are a Windows user, you have to look for the best alternative [video editing software](https://tools.techidaily.com/wondershare/filmora/download/)to Final Cut Pro.
+Naturally, if you are a Windows user, you have to look for the best alternative [video editing software](https://tools.techidaily.com/wondershare/filmora/download/) to Final Cut Pro.
 We recommend Wondershare Filmora as the best alternative to Final Cut Pro.
 In terms of features and performance, Filmora is as good as Final Cut Pro.

 Filmora has a wider collection of effects, transitions, and filters.
 It supports more video file formats for importing and exporting.
 Most importantly, the user interface is super intuitive for beginners.
 It comes with an affordable monthly subscription model so that everyone can purchase.
 Filmora is available for both Windows and macOS users.
 Here are the steps to edit a video in Filmora.